ZurichNLP/HF4ATS/README.md

 1. [HF4ATS-DPO] Automatic text simplification (ATS) preference pairs annotated by both text simplification experts and persons with cognitive impairments.
 This dataset is suitable for preference alignment.
 2. [HF4ATS-SFT] Complex-simple manual text simplification pairs.
 This dataset is suitable for supervised fine-tuning.
 This data is sourced from DEplain-APA data, available at [Zenodo](https://zenodo.org/records/8304430).

-Both are available at [SWISSUbase].
+Both are available at [SWISSUbase](https://www.swissubase.ch/en/) under reference number 21058.

 ## HF4ATS Checkpoints